coniks-sys/coniks-java/coniks_test_client/README.md

 Supported operations:
 - ```REGISTER```: register a new name-to-public key mapping with the CONIKS server.
 - ```LOOKUP```: look up a public key, and verify the cryptographic proof of inclusion if the user exists.
+- ```SIGNED```: change the public key registered for an existing name and authorize this change via a digital signature.
+- ```UNSIGNED```: change the public key registered for an existing name, without authorization.
+This operation will fail if the affected user doesn't allow unsigned key changes.
+` ```POLICY```: change the key change policy -- if unsigned changes are allowed, disallow them, and vice versa.
+The default policy is to allow unsigned changes.

 Some examples:
 - REGISTER 10 10: registers 10 new users, identified as dummy users 10 through 19.